sunnewehr/map-json/README.md

 */
 ```

-It is also possible to pass parameters to transform functions and chain them:
+It is also possible to pass parameters to transform functions or chain them:

 ```javascript
 MapJson.map(